Learning to write an essay. Zhilin and Kostylin (comparative characteristics of heroes)

 1. Ransom letter

-Able to spare the feelings of people close to him and dear to him.
+Able to spare the feelings of people close and dear to him.

 1. Ransom letter